 - not be blocking traffic or pedestrians

-We currently charge skip operators £40 to place a skip on the highway for a maximum of up to one month.
+We currently charge skip operators £40 to place a skip on the highway for a maximum of up to two weeks.
 Companies that say they can only site a skip for a day and who do not comply with the above guidelines may not have a permit.
 Most insurance policies are not valid when a company does not have a permit.
 This means that if anything did happen it would be difficult for you to make a claim against these companies.

 Operators must tell us at least three working days before placing a skip on the highway.
 This gives us time to give them a permit.
 Before issuing a permit, we check the site is suitable to safely place a skip.
 If a site is not suitable we will suggest a safe alternative.
 Our decisions are always made with public safety in mind.